mapping-commons/sssom/src/docs/spec-formats-rdf.md

 ### Representation of a `MappingSet` object
 The RDF type of a `MappingSet` object is `sssom:MappingSet`.

-A `MappingSet` object is represented by a named RDF resource corresponding to the value of the `mapping_set_id` slot (which consequently MUST NOT be represented using the [general rules](#sssom-slots) for the representation slots as defined above).
+A `MappingSet` object MUST be represented by a named RDF resource corresponding to the value of the `mapping_set_id` slot (which consequently MUST NOT be represented using the [general rules](#sssom-slots) for the representation slots as defined above).